 Utilising this technology, the company has developed a number of novel antibiotics programmes.

+Unfortunately due to COVID-19 the events listed have been cancelled.
+We look forward to meeting you at future events.
 Oxford Drug Design will be presenting at four events over the next two months: Gordon Research Conference “Disruptive Antibiotics and non-Antibiotic Therapies to Combat Drug-Resistant Bacterial Infections”, 1-6 March, Lucca, Italy.
-This is one of the premier scientific meetings in antibiotic discovery in 2020.
-4th AMR Conference: Novel Antimicrobials and AMR Diagnostics, 12-13 March, Basel. […]February 19, 2020
+This is one of the […]February 19, 2020

 Oxford University biotech spin-out receives over £2 million to take its drug discovery programme to the next level.
 Oxford Drug Design Limited (ODD), a biotechnology company with a proprietary computational and machine learning platform, has raised a combined £2.2M in funding from the Angel CoFund (ACF), o2h Ventures and other new investors, and grant funding […]November 5, 2019